 Best for Free Basic Coverage

-- Award-winning antivirus, malware, and ransomware protection for up to 10 devices
+Award-winning antivirus, malware, and ransomware protection for up to 10 devices

-- Includes webcam protection, safe browsing and email, automatic updates, and 24/7 protection
+Includes webcam protection, safe browsing and email, automatic updates, and 24/7 protection

-- Suite of protection benefits including a secure VPN, anti-tracking capabilities, safeguards against phishing sites, and more
+Suite of protection benefits including a secure VPN, anti-tracking capabilities, safeguards against phishing sites, and more

-If you’re on the fence about whether you should use antivirus, the answer is a resounding “yes.”
+If you’re on the fence about whether you should use an antivirus, the answer is a resounding “yes.”
 What it really comes down to is what kind of coverage you need and how much you’re willing to spend.
-Both Norton 360 and AVG are reliable providers, but we recommend Norton in this close matchup.
+Both Norton 360 and AVG are reliable providers, but we recommend Norton in this matchup.

 Norton 360 offers robust security features and has a plan to fit just about any budget.
 With AVG Ultimate, you get advanced features like a VPN and anti-tracking tools.